-Though it may only seem like last year – which it was – the 2019 tax season is already upon us.
-And though it may be early in the season, it’s never too soon to begin preparing for the storm that lies ahead.
+Though it may only seem like last year – which it was – the 2020 tax season is upon us.
+It’s never too soon to begin preparing for the storm that lies ahead.
 After all, the better prepared you are, the less difficult the task will be.

 Table of Contents:

-Fortunately, there haven’t been any major changes from 2018 to 2019.
-But there have been minor changes in the specific numbers, and in certain situations we’ll use this section to remind you of big changes that took place in 2018, but may still seem a bit fuzzy right now.
+Fortunately, there haven’t been any major changes from 2019 to 2020.
+But there have been minor changes in the specific numbers, and some special circumstances related to COVID-19.

 Related: TurboTax Review